raghad396/rick-sanchez-llm-voice-clone/README.md

 - Transformers
 - PEFT (for LoRA)
 - Tortoise TTS
-- Jupyter or Google Colab
+- Jupyter or Google Colab for GPU usage.

-## Dataset

-The dialogue dataset was curated from Rick and Morty episodes (seasons 1–8) and formatted for instruction-following fine-tuning.